About Kathryn

 But because the structure around them doesn’t allow clarity to stabilize.

-This work developed from my own experiences and observations.
+This work developed from those observations—and from my own experience.

-but as something that must be built, tested, and sustained under real conditions.
+but as something that must be built, tested, and sustained over time.

 My approach